 Big events also mean big opportunities for scammers and unscrupulous businesses.
 With a rare event like this, it is important to plan carefully and to trust your instincts.
 Here are some things to be wary of while you get ready for the eclipse.

-Counterfeit Eclipse Glasses:
+Counterfeit Eclipse Glasses

-To view the solar eclipse directly without damage to your eyes, you need special solar filter glasses.
+You should never look directly at the sun, so to view the solar eclipse directly without damage to your eyes, you need special solar filter glasses.
 These are much more powerful than sunglasses.
 While sunglasses only block about 50% of the sun’s rays, solar filter glasses block more than 99.99%.
 Unfortunately, many of the solar glasses available online may be counterfeit or do not meet safety specifications.
 Your best bet is to stick with a brand whose glasses are certified by NASA and the American Astronomical Society (AAS).
 Here is a list of reputable vendors from AAS.

 Here are some additional tips for safe viewing: